Okanjo/okanjo-docs/docs/Store Sales.md

 :   `Failed to retrieve sale items.` Occurs when the request failed to be fulfilled.

 ## GET /stores/{store_id}/sales/{item_id}

 Resource.
-Returns a specific sale item given its unique identifier sold by the current user. **Requires user level authentication.**
+Returns a specific sold item given its unique identifier sold by the given store. **Requires user level authentication.**

-> ** Order item routes have been refactored and changes will be reflected soon **

 ### Query Parameters